Mobile-Telematics/TelematicsApp-iOS/README.md

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f05.png)

-Step 6: In this step, download the provided  `GoogleService-Info.plist`  file.
-You need to put it in our Telematics App source code, as shown in the picture below.
+Step 6: On this step, download the provided  `GoogleService-Info.plist`  file.
+You need to put it in our Telematics App source code, as it is shown on the picture below:

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f06.png)

-Step 7: You can skip the "Add Firebase SDK" & "Add initialization code" steps below, because we did it for you in our Telematics App:) Finish the setup and click "Continue to console".
+Step 7: You can skip the "Add Firebase SDK" & "Add initialization code" steps below, because we already did it for you in our Telematics App:) Finish the setup and click on "Continue to console".

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f07.png)

 Step 8: Important.
-In order for your users to create accounts to log into your app, you need go to "Authentication" section on the left side of the menu.
+In order for your users to create accounts to log into your app, you need to go to "Authentication" section on the left side of the menu.

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f08.png)